VincentVanJoey/AFKether/README.md

 If building the .exe with changes
   - make sure the main logic script runs at least once
-  - put the latest exe from [here](https://github.com/nefarius/ViGEmBus/releases/tag/v1.22.0) in the directory as well and rename related vars in my files if you need
+  - put the latest exe from [here](https://github.com/nefarius/ViGEmBus/releases/tag/v1.22.0) and include it as a binary when building (see code)

 ### Current Features